Inventory Management

 Without any automation in place, executing time-consuming tasks manually (such as generating picking lists, updating order statuses, and finding the best routes through the warehouse) was also slowing down their growth.

-Most of the other alternatives didn't come with key integrations, in particular with Australia Post and the Australian eBay.
-Some were too expensive or required complicated workarounds and IT support which Lux Cuttings couldn't afford.
+Most of the other alternatives didn't come with key integrations.
+Some were too expensive or required complicated workarounds and IT support which they couldn't afford.

 The lack of a system that would allow them to manage their complex multichannel business seamlessly was putting both their daily operations and their growth at risk.